CNES/demcompare/docs/source/command_line_user_guide.rst

 .. code-block:: bash

     source /venv/bin/activate
-    mesh3d reconstruct /path/to/config.json
+    mesh3d reconstruct /path/to/config_reconstruct.json

 Evaluate
 ========

 The evaluation function computes a range of metrics between two point clouds and outputs visuals for qualitative analysis.
+If an input is a mesh, its vertices will be used for comparison.

-Configure the pipeline in a JSON file like the following:
+Configure the pipeline in a JSON file `/path/to/config_evaluate.json`:

 .. code-block:: JSON

     {
-      "input_path_1": "/path/to/point_cloud/or/mesh_1.ply",
+      "input_path_1": "example/point_cloud.laz",
-      "input_path_2": "/path/to/point_cloud/or/mesh_2.ply",
+      "input_path_2": "example/output/textured_mesh.ply",
-      "output_dir": "/path/to/output_dir"
+      "output_dir": "example/output_evaluate"
     }

 Where:
 * ``input_path_1``: Filepath to the first input.
 Should either be a point cloud or a mesh.
 * ``input_path_2``: Filepath to the second input.
 Should either be a point cloud or a mesh.
 * ``output_dir``: Directory path to the output folder where to save results.